Fortified Roof Cost Houston 2026

 A few patterns show up again and again on Houston bids we review.
 Avoid these and you'll dodge most of the expensive surprises.

 - Contractor claims "Fortified-equivalent" without the evaluator.
 Equivalent is not certified.
-No letter from an IBHS-certified evaluator means no insurance discount, no FHLB grant, and no resale value for the designation.
-Always ask for the evaluator's name and credential number up front.
+No letter from an IBHS-certified evaluator means your carrier or member institution may not accept the documentation.
+Always ask for the evaluator path up front.

 - Using a shingle that is not on the current TDI discount list.
 Last year's Class 4 product may have been dropped.
 Verify the exact model and manufacturer batch before you sign.